- Director, Weglyn Endowed Chair for Multicultural Studies

 - Email: firstname.lastname@example.org

-Mary Yu Danico is Associate Dean of the College of Environmental Design (ENV) and Director of the Asian American Transnational Initiative (AATRI) at California Polytechnic University Pomona.
+Mary Yu Danico is the Director of the Weglyn Endowed Chair for Multicultural Studies and the Director of the Asian American Transnational Initiative (AATRI) at California Polytechnic University Pomona.
 Cal Poly Pomona is one of two polytechnic universities in the California State University system and is in the heart of southern California sandwiched between Los Angeles and Orange County, California.
 At Cal Poly Pomona, Danico works with the Dean in overseeing academic and infrastructure needs supporting the universities mission of “Student –Centered, Faculty and Staff-Focused, and Community-Minded.”
 As the director of AATRI, she is establishing a research think tank that will examine the global-local connections to Southern California.

 Prior to joining ENV, Danico served 8 years as the vice chair of the Psychology and Sociology Department at Cal Poly Pomona where she was also a professor for 17 years.
 She is the author of The 1.5 Generation: Becoming Korean American in Hawaii (2004), coauthor of Asian American Issues with Franklin Ng (2004), coeditor of Transforming the Ivory Tower: Challenging Racism, Sexism, and Homophobia in Higher Education (2012); and editor of Asian American Society: Encyclopedia (2014).
 She served as president of the Association for Asian American Studies (AAAS) from 2012-2014 and was the chair of the Asia and Asian America section of the American Sociological Association (2010-2012).
 She has published in the areas of family, intersectionality of race, gender, class, and sexuality, Korean American Diaspora, Korean Pop (KPOP), and Asian American Studies.